HIGH PERFORMANCE STEEL FOR KNIVES

 Data Sheet | Article from Tactical-Life.com

-A conventional corrosion resistant steel with added chromium, molybdenum, and nitrogen for corrosion and pitting resistance, especially in salt water.
+A conventionally produced corrosion resistant steel with added chromium, molybdenum, and nitrogen for corrosion and pitting resistance, especially in salt water.
 Fine structure with a very good sharpness, edge retention, and grindability.
 Will accept a fine polish.
 Hardens and tempers to 56-58 HRC.
-Data Sheet

 NEW!
 Hand knives made of Elmax and Sleipner get attention: Read more...